-If you are working in online mode, the set of multiviewer models available from the menu varies according to the current model.
-If the current model is a Kaleido-IP, then only the other Kaleido-IP models are available for selection.
+If you are working in the online mode, the available multiviewer models shown in the menu varies according to the current model.
+If the current model is a Kaleido-IP, then only other Kaleido-IP models can be selected.

-Conversely, if the current model is not a Kaleido-IP, then none of the Kaleido-IP models are available for selection.
+Conversely, if the current model is not a Kaleido-IP, then none of the Kaleido-IP models can be selected.